RyufathSoepeno/MyPortfolio/SQL/README.md

 =====================

-The following constraints are commonly used in SQL:
+The following definitions are commonly used in SQL:

 NOT NULL - Ensures that a column cannot have a NULL value

+CONSTRAINTS - In a nutshell, it is the limits or rules between databases

+SCHEMA - Description of the Database (Changes infrequently/intention)

 UNIQUE - Ensures that all values in a column are different

 PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
-Uniquely identifies each row in a table. <b>Has to be unique value</b>
+Uniquely identifies each row in a table. <b>Can only be one attribute in each table</b>

 FOREIGN KEY - A key that references the primary key

+ATTRIBUTE - In a nutshell, it is the header

+DOMAIN - In a nutshell, it is the value or sets of attributes

 CHECK - Ensures that the values in a column satisfies a specific condition